 Investments are defined as those financial instruments with terms in excess of three months from the date of purchase and certain other securities held for the production of revenue.
-Investments in U.S. Government securities, repurchase agreements, equities, and the Georgia Pooled Index Fund are recorded at fair value.
+Investments in U.S. Government securities, repurchase agreements, and equities are recorded at fair value.
 Net appreciation (depreciation) in fair value of investments, realized and unrealized gains and losses, interest and dividends are included as investment income.
 Dividend income from the investment pool is automatically reinvested when received by the investment pool and recognized as income and an increase in investments.
 Dividends from other equities are recognized as income on the ex-dividend date.